LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ### How to read JSON  and what is GSON?
 **GSON** is an open source code and it’s used a lot in working with JSON and Java.
 GSON uses Java Reflection to provide simple methods to convert JSON to java and vice versa.
-It can downloaded as GSON jar file from google code website or if used maven, added as a dependency.
+It can be downloaded as GSON jar file from google code website or if used maven, added as a dependency.
 1) Add GSON Maven dependency to our pom.xml file:
 ```
      <dependency>